-Felecia had been previously employed as a CNA and Business Office Coordinator for the last 10 years at Macclenny Nursing & Rehab.
+Felecia had previously been employed as a CNA and Business Office Coordinator for the last 10 years at Macclenny Nursing & Rehab.

 Felecia joined our Blackburn-Curry family in September of 2021 and has a passion for serving others.
 She enjoys spending weekends at Salt Springs, fishing, and boating.
 Her hobbies include crafting and hunting with her husband.

 God called Allen to preach the Gospel 12 years ago, and with that calling, God gave him a compassionate servant’s heart.

 Allen had been assisting in the funeral business for five years prior to joining our funeral home in 2017.

 As a member of our Blackburn-Curry family, Allen is honored to serve families, friends, and neighbors during their darkest hour.

 Allen has known James for many, many years, having grown up together in Glen St. Mary.
 We are excited to have Allen working with us, knowing that the families who trust our funeral home to take care of their loved ones will be taken care of as if they are one of our own.

 Cody J. Bennett is the son of Mikell "Dude" and Kathie Bennett and was born and raised in Baker County.
 He graduated with Honors from Baker County High School in 2019.
 Cody is a full-time student at Florida Gateway College, pursuing an Associate of Science Degree in Waste Water Management.
 He is also employed by the Baker County School Board as a substitute teacher.